CNMAT/CNMAT-Externs/readme.md

 The CNMAT externals xcode project has various dependencies that need to be configured and built on your own platform for you to compile current/new externals on your own.

+We have removed the built externals release as we we have learned that GNU licensing for FFTW and GSL is incompatible with UCB licensing

 ## Dependencies

 ### 1. FFTW